Hoa-Itsme/RS_AI_Class_2025/index.md

-# Welcome to the Coding Course!
+# Welcome to the Python Programming for Remote Sensing and Image Processing 2

-This is the homepage for my course.
+This is the homepage for this semester course.
 Here you can find:
 - Lecture slides and notes
 - Homework instructions and due dates
 - Submission guidelines